Learn Tailwind CSS: Customization & Extension Guide

 Modifying default styles and utility classes

-In this section, we will explore how you can easily modify default styles and utility classes in Tailwind CSS.
+In this section, we will explore how you can easily modify default styles and utility classes.
 To modify default styles, we will make changes in the tailwind.config.js file.
-This file allows us to override default values and customize various aspects of Tailwind CSS, such as breakpoint, colours, spacing, variants, plugins and presets.
+This file allows us to override default values and customize various aspects, such as Tailwind breakpoints, colors, spacing, variants, plugins, and presets.

-The theme section in the tailwind.config.js file is where we can customize various design-related properties of Tailwind CSS.
+The theme section in the tailwind.config.js file is where we can customize various design-related properties.
 It allows us to define and override default values of the theme for the colour palette, type scale, fonts, breakpoints, border radius values, and more.

 We will now see how to modify these default styles or override them to align with our project's specific design requirements.